Lfpast/Multisweeper/Multisweeper.md

-# Project Announcement: Multiplayer Minesweeper
+# Project Announcement: Multisweeper

 ## 1. Title of the Project
-Multiplayer Minesweeper
+Multisweeper

 ## 2. Game Front Page
 ### What Will Be in It
 The front page serves as the entry point to the game, designed to be user-friendly and informative.

+Initially, the player enters their username and password to log in to the game.
+The username is for tracking the player's statistics and is unique among the game.
+After that, the user can log out at any time they want.
+The user state is also persistent in the browser.
+In other words, refreshing the website does not automatically log out the user.

+Then, the player can initiate a game by creating a lobby or to join a lobby created by other players by the lobby URL.
+The player who created the lobby can modify the settings of the game and begin the game when all players joined.
+If the player wants to play in a single-player mode, they can also begin the game without any other players joining in addition.

-Upon loading, users will see a selection of game board options (referred to as "sand tables") with predefined modes: Classic (8x8 grid with 10 mines), Simple (9x9 with 10 mines), Medium (16x16 with 40 mines), Expert (30x16 with 99 mines), and Custom.
-For Custom mode, users can input the width, height, and number of mines, and the system will generate the board accordingly.
+Last, the player who created the lobby sees a selection of game board options with predefined modes: **Classic** (8x8 grid with 10 mines), **Simple** (9x9 with 10 mines), **Medium** (16x16 with 40 mines), **Expert** (30x16 with 99 mines), and **Custom**, for which the player can customize the width, height, and number of mines of the game.

-Users can then choose between single-player mode or multiplayer online mode.
-In multiplayer mode, players can pair up or join existing games via a matchmaking system that shows available rooms or allows creating new ones.

-Additional features include:
+In addition, in the game front page, besides creating a lobby and joining a lobby, the player can also perform the following operations:
 - **Theme Selection**: Users can choose different visual themes for the board, such as classic grid, desert, or space patterns.
 - **Statistics Dashboard**: Displays user stats like total games played across modes, total time spent, wins, win rate, and longest winning streak.
 - **Side Menu Bar**: Options to adjust game volume, toggle timer, enable/disable end-game animations, and toggle auto-reveal on clicks.
 There's also a "Gameplay Introduction" section for quick rules, and an "About" section with credits (e.g., production staff, version info).